Florida Legislative Investigation Committee: Purple Pamphlet

-Criticism of the Johns Committee's work intensified after the 1964 publication of its report, Homosexuality and Citizenship in Florida, informally called "the Purple Pamphlet" on account of its cover, which immediately became infamous for including pictures of homosexual activity.
+Criticism of the Johns Committee's work intensified after the 1964 publication of its report, Homosexuality and Citizenship in Florida, informally called "the Purple Pamphlet" on account of its cover, which immediately became notorious for including pictures of homosexual activity.
 More than 2000 copies of the report were printed, some of which were later reportedly sold as pornography in New York City.
 The report included such dire warnings as these: